Coder-H-1/ALFRED/README.md

 model link : `https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF/tree/main`

-NOTE: DOWNLOAD A Converstional model like above and MOVE it to
+NOTE: DOWNLOAD A Converstional model like above and MOVE it to FILES\\model